bilus/decl-ui/README.md

 ## TBD

+- Extract core parts to demos/hello_world.
+Do not use main.
 - Fix the ev first argument to callbacks.
 - Fix error reporting.
 - Remove callbacks/compile dependency on cells.